 Classic Boulder Favorites

 Next, take your guests to check out Boulder’s quirkier side by visiting a classic Boulder hotspot.
 The Pearl Street Mall is a great place to get a taste of Boulder’s character, with street performers and lots of choices for shopping and dining.
-Take a break in the gorgeous Boulder Dushanbe Teahouse, sip some tea and relax in the rose garden.
+Take a break in the gorgeous Boulder Dushanbe Teahouse, sip some tea, and relax in the rose garden.
 Drive up Flagstaff Mountain to get a breathtaking view of the front range.
 Take a stroll or have a picnic at Chautauqua Park!
-To give your out of town guest a feel for Boulder’s history as well as experiencing fascinating exhibits, visit the brand new Museum of Boulder.
+To give your out-of-town guest a feel for Boulder’s history as well as experience fascinating exhibits, visit the brand new Museum of Boulder.

 Local Craft Beer Spots

 Looking for kid-friendly activities in Boulder?
-In addition to the outdoor activities and classic Boulder favorites listed above, there so many more ways keep kids entertained in Boulder!
-Gateway Park Fun Center is a kid’s dream come true (and so fun for adults too!).
-Opened in the 1980s, this park has maintained tons of original features, giving it an eclectic, old school feel that will bring you back to your childhood with activities like go karts, mini golf, batting cages and an arcade.
-The University of Colorado’s Museum of Natural History is educational, interactive and fun for the whole family.
-In the lower level, kids will have a great time in the interactive play and learning area while adults can enjoy a nice, free cup of coffee or tea in the museum’s BioLounge with comfortable seats and inviting atmosphere.
+In addition to the outdoor activities and classic Boulder favorites listed above, there so many more ways to keep kids entertained in Boulder!
+Gateway Park Fun Center is a kid’s dream come true (and so fun for adults, too!).
+Opened in the 1980s, this park has maintained tons of original features, giving it an eclectic, old-school feel that will bring you back to your childhood with activities like go-karts, mini golf, batting cages, and an arcade.
+The University of Colorado’s Museum of Natural History is educational, interactive, and fun for the whole family.
+In the lower level, kids will have a great time in the interactive play and learning area while adults can enjoy a nice, free cup of coffee or tea in the museum’s BioLounge with comfortable seats and an inviting atmosphere.
 At NCAR’s Visitor Center, kids can learn about weather and climate with interactive displays — play with clouds, create a tornado and learn about our planet!
 If you are looking for kid-friendly local events, check our Boulder Kids Weekend Guide – a weekly guide with all the kid-friendly events happening in and around Boulder each weekend.
 For our list of family-friendly restaurants, click here.

 Boulder has a handful of music venues around town, as well as lots of opportunities to see local musicians perform at nearby breweries and restaurants.
 During the summer, music lovers flock to the Chautauqua Summer Concert Series, to see musicians play in a stunning setting.
-In 2018, the line-up includes Mary Chapin Carpenter, Amos Lee, Ziggy Marley and The Weepies.
-On Wednesdays throughout the summer, check out Bands on the Bricks on Pearl Street (lineup here).
+IOn Wednesdays throughout the summer, check out Bands on the Bricks on Pearl Street (lineup here).
 Twenty Ninth Street hosts Twenty Ninth Street LIVE on Fridays and Saturdays throughout the summer (lineup here).
 In addition to these summertime venues, Boulder Theater and the Fox Theatre host local and national musicians all year long.